azim-at/Azim-Talikoti/README.md

-Hi, I made this portfolio to show my education and skills in a website.
-So the recruiters can get to know me well.
-Made with Love and Passion.
+Hello Reader, I'm Azim Talikoti from Belgaum, Karnataka.
+I'm currently working for an MNC as Frontend-Developer.
+I have made this Portfolio to showcase my skills as an Frontend-Developer.
 # Azim-Talikoti